akukudala/Practice_repo/final_paper.md

 ```
 aws s3 ls
-2022-03-31 12:29:02 akshitha-datalake-assignment
+2022-03-31 12:29:02 aks_s3
 2022-03-31 12:28:19 akshitha-test
 ```

 #### Uploading CSV File into S3 Bucket

-* AWS S3 cp command can be used to upload files into specific s3 buckets , in the below command we are uploading files into akshitha-datalake-assignment s3 bucket.
+* AWS S3 cp command can be used to upload files into specific s3 buckets , in the below command we are uploading files into aks_s3 s3 bucket.

 ```
-aws s3 cp DataBreaches\(2004-2021\).csv s3://akshitha-datalake-assignment
+aws s3 cp DataBreaches\(2004-2021\).csv s3://aks_s3
-upload: ./DataBreaches(2004-2021).csv to s3://akshitha-datalake-assignment/DataBreaches(2004-2021).csv
+upload: ./DataBreaches(2004-2021).csv to s3://aks_s3/DataBreaches(2004-2021).csv
 ```

 #### Listing Objects in S3 Bucket

-* All the objects in S3 can be listed using aws s3 ls bucket-name command , here we are listing out all the objects in the akshitha-datalake-assignment  s3 bucket.
+* All the objects in S3 can be listed using aws s3 ls bucket-name command , here we are listing out all the objects in the aks_s3  s3 bucket.

 ```
-aws s3 ls s3://akshitha-datalake-assignment
+aws s3 ls s3://aks_s3
 2022-03-31 12:36:54      16665 DataBreaches(2004-2021).csv
 ```